-Applications are now being accepted for the COVID-19 Resilience Infrastructure Stream (CVRIS).
-To complete your detailed application, please read the information below.
+Applications are no longer being accepted for the COVID-19 Resilience Infrastructure Stream (CVRIS).
+For those that completed a detailed application, please read the information below.

 - Project eligibility

 - Applicant eligibility

 - Submit your application

 Please refer to the ICIP Program Guide.
 It explains who could apply for funding, what projects are eligible and submission requirements.

 You could submit only one application as part of this CVRIS intake.
 However, you also could have been part of a regional project application.
 Only projects with eligible costs between a minimum of $100,000 and a maximum of $10 million were considered during this intake process.